 Speed

-Compared to this third-party benchmark, Smile outperforms R, Python, Spark, H2O, xgboost significantly.
-Smile is a couple of times faster than the closest competitor.
-The memory usage is also very efficient.
-If we can train advanced machine learning models on a PC, why buy a cluster?
+Compared to a third-party benchmark, SMILE outperforms R, Python, Spark, H2O, and XGBoost significantly — often by several times while using far less memory.
+If you can train advanced models on a laptop, why buy a cluster?

 Training Time (seconds)